Ntarasiuk/nexthasurajwt/README.md

 .vscode settings are ready to use.
 Just press F5 or start the debugger to get goin! or use  `yarn dev`

-To add the Apollo HOC to a page, just export `withApollo` at the bottom of a page
+Authenticated routes will use the `withAuthSync` HOC, and to add the Apollo HOC to a page, just export `withApollo` at the bottom of a page

 ``` javascript
 export default withAuthSync(withApollo(pageName));